← Back to Home

 2000 - 2010

 2003: Ben Roethlisberger (QB, Miami).
-Roethlisberger threw for 4,486 yards and 37 touchdowns, turning Miami into one of the highest scoring teams in the country.
-His 377 yard shootout win over Cincinnati was pure Big Ben.
-Surgical, explosive, and completely in control.
+Roethlisberger threw for 4,486 yards and 37 touchdowns, launching Miami into the stratosphere as one of the highest scoring teams in the country.
+His 377 yard shootout win over Cincinnati was vintage Big Ben: sharp, explosive, and completely in command.
+It’s still the only time in the last 40 years Miami finished ranked, and they didn’t sneak in.
+They landed in the top 10 of the final AP poll.
+The rest of the roster combined for five starts in the NFL.
+He carried the whole show.

 2005: DeAngelo Williams (RB, Memphis).
-Williams rumbled for 1,964 yards and at least 123 in every game after Week 1, as steady as they come.
-His 236 yard takeover against UTEP, capped by a late game winner, cemented his status as program legend.
+Williams rumbled for 1,964 yards and at least 123 in every game after Week 1, as steady and dominant as they come.
+His 236 yard takeover against UTEP, sealed by a late game winner, locked in his status as a Memphis legend.
+To say he carried the offense undersells it.
+This was the seventh worst passing attack in the country, and it didn’t matter.
+Teams could sell out to stop the run as much as they wanted and he still averaged 6.3 yards a carry and nearly 180 a game.
+Williams accounted for over half the team’s touchdowns that season.
+Everyone knew where the ball was going.
+Nobody could stop it.

 2007: Dan Lefevour (QB, Central Michigan).
 LeFevour did it all: 3,652 yards through the air, 1,122 more on the ground, and 46 total touchdowns.
-In one night vs Ball State, he accounted for six scores and nearly 500 yards.
+At the time, only Vince Young had ever hit the 3000/1000 mark in a single season.
+Then came Dan.
+Against Ball State, he went off for six touchdowns and nearly 500 total yards.
 Clocked in.
 Clocked out.
+He was the engine of everything, accounting for over 75% of Central Michigan’s offense.
+His top target?
+A true freshman named Antonio Brown, barely 5'10 and already cooking defenders.

 Kellen Moore leading Boise to a win over Oregon in 2009.